Hanmb17/CI_MS1_CATTERY/README.md

 - Allows the user to see inside the Kitty Den.
 - Shows the user what they can expect whilst their cat is in Kitty Den's care.
 - Shows the user cats using and enjoying the services.
-- User stories covered:
+- User story covered: 6

 ![Gallery](docs/features/gallery.png)

 ### Google Map
 - Show the user the location of Kitty Den.
 - Allows the user to get click-through and get directions to Kitty Den.
-- User stories covered:
+- User stories covered: 1, 11.

 ![Google maps](docs/features/map.png)

 ### Contact Form
 - Allows the user to fill in a contact form to get contacted by Kitty Den for their enquiry
 - The service checkbox list allows the user to pick what services they are interested in
-- User stories covered:
+- User stories covered: 5, 14.

 ![Contact form](docs/features/contact-form.jpg)